|Return to Ruskin's Botanical drawings||

 Pencil, brown ink, watercolour and bodycolour on blue paper

-10.3 x 6.3 cm
+19.7 x 15.5 cm

-This fine drawing is of a member of the genus Limonium, formerly Statice, a member of the Thrift family (Plumbaginaceae), collectively known as Sea Lavenders.
+This detailed sketch of a botanical dissection is of a species of the genus Limonium, formerly Statice, a member of the Thrift family (Plumbaginaceae), collectively known as Sea Lavenders.
 Four members of the genus grow wild in Britain, especially on salt-marshes and other coastal habitats.
 The plant drawn by Ruskin, however, with its angular, winged stem, is probably Winged Sea Lavender (Limonium [syn.
-Statice] sinuatum (L.) Mill.).
-This native of the Mediterranean region is often grown in gardens and is widely used by florists as an 'everlasting flower‘.The green, winged stem is probably an ecological adaptation to maintain the area available for photosynthesis, even when the leaves are shrivelled or reduced, as often occurs in the salty, desiccating environment of coastal habitats.
+Statice] sinuatum (L.) Mill.), a native of the Mediterranean region that is often grown in gardens and is widely used by florists as an ‗everlasting flower‘.The green, winged stem, so carefully shown by Ruskin, is probably an ecological adaptation to maintain the area available for photosynthesis, even when the leaves are shrivelled or reduced, as often occurs in the salty, desiccating environment of coastal habitats.

 This entry was researched and written by Professor David Ingram.